-This is my version of Caesar Salad – fresh, crisp romaine lettuce, croutons, Parmesan cheese, black pepper and – the best part – a creamy, garlicky homemade dressing that has no anchovies or raw egg.
+Caesar Salad made my way has fresh, crisp romaine lettuce, croutons, Parmesan cheese, black pepper and – the best part – a creamy, garlicky homemade dressing that has no anchovies or raw egg.
 So easy and so delicious!

 Another ingredient in classic Caesar salad is raw or coddled eggs.
 I don’t really want to take a chance with that, so some mayonnaise and Parmesan cheese make the dressing nice and creamy.
 Easy!

-Okay.
-Let’s talk croutons.
-Yes, there are some really good bagged croutons out there, and I’m not gonna say I never use them, but I highly recommend making my homemade croutons.
-It’s easy and only takes a few minutes.
-They really make this salad extra delicious!
+Yes, there are some really good bagged croutons out there, and I’m not gonna say I never use them.
+But I highly recommend making my homemade croutons.
+It’s easy, only takes a few minutes, and they really make this salad extra delicious!